deFr0ggy/NightOwl-GUI/README.md

 8. URLs (From the body)
 9. Attachments (Name is displayed)

-The attachments will be stored in the `/Uploads` folder.
+The attachments will be stored in the `/Uploads` folder as well as the uploaded email files.

 # Upcoming